 Getting there: Bamurru is a three-hour drive east from Darwin, to the north-west of Kakadu National Park on the Mary River floodplains (but not in the national park).

 In the wet: Bamurru Plains Lodge closes from 1 November to 1 February.
 From 2 February until the end of April, Bamurru becomes a dedicated barramundi fishing lodge.
-Three-night packages start from $2350 per person, inclusive of all meals and beverages including alcohol, and all fishing gear.

 For more information: Tourism Northern Territory